JLGarciaFranco/EPRceilo/_sources/master.rst.txt

    :alt: alternate text
    :align: left

-Welcome to Boundary Layer Ceilometer Retrieval's documentation!
+Ceilo code documentation of EPR group, CCA UNAM
 ===============================================================

+These pages document the code use to process ceilometer raw data and interpret the backscattering signal to estimate mixed or boundary layer structure.
-This is the documentation for the retrieval of boundary layer structure from Ceilometer Data from the Spectroscopy and Remote Sensing (EPR) Group at UNAM, Mexico.
+This is part of work done by the Spectroscopy and Remote Sensing (EPR) Group at UNAM, Mexico using the Red Universitaria de Observatorios Atmosfericos (RUOA) instruments.

-Since 2008, a commercial lidar system, the Vaisala CL31 ceilometer, has been measuring backscattering profiles with a :math:`\sim 10` [m] vertical resolution and a temporal resolution ranging from 2 to 16 s.
+Since 2008, a suite of commercial lidar systems, the Vaisala CL31 ceilometer, have been measuring backscattering profiles across different urban and remote parts of Mexico.
+This instrument is particularly useful for boundary layer studies due to the :math:`\sim 10` [m] vertical resolution and a temporal resolution ranging from 2 to 16 s.
 Through the analysis of these profiles, :cite:`jlgf2018` showed the typical diurnal and seasonal variability of the mixed-layer height.

 .. image:: ceilo.jpg